Subscribe To This Site

 Lined curtains of a heavy material such as brocade are best for this.

 If your house is at all exposed it may be worth planting trees and shrubs or a high hedge to cut down the effects of wind.
 Just like us, houses lose warmth quickly on windy, chilly days.
-Vegetation can offer some degree of protection.
+Well-chosen vegetation can offer some degree of protection.

 Take professional advice if you want to plant trees close to your property as the roots can affect the foundations.

 Single-glazed windows are responsible for up to about 25% of heat loss from houses.
 Even double-glazed windows still lose a lot of heat - about half the rate for single-glazed.
 This is one of the reasons why modern houses are often built with small windows.
-So even if you don't mind the neighbours gazing in, you might want to fit snug curtains for the winter at least!
+So even if you don't mind the neighbours gazing in all summer long, you might want to fit snug curtains for the winter at least!

 Using soft furnishings for warmth